Experience Nhatundwe

 Lunch is not included, but we will happily guide you to one of Tofo’s charming local restaurants for a taste of authentic Mozambican flavors.
 If your heart is still set on the ocean, an additional day out at sea can be arranged depending on availability.
 And should a scheduled day on the water have been missed earlier in the trip, this is the ideal opportunity to make it up.

-As the day draws to a close, you’ll return to the lodge for dinner, a relaxed and welcoming moment to share stories, highlights, and laughter as the sounds of the ocean drift through the evening air.
+As the day draws to a close, you’ll return to the lodge for dinner, a relaxed and welcoming moment to share stories and highlights of the day.

 Day 8